 The revenue manager’s new functions

-Adopting artificial intelligence in the hospitality industry
+Adopting AI in the hospitality industry

-Hospitality clouds computing
+Hospitality cloud computing

 Direct bookings